-- Liquidity provisions such as listing, repurchase, redemption. (please refer to relevant provisions on listing, repurchase, redemption in section III 'Units and Offer') - Aggregate fees and expenses charged to the scheme (please refer to section IV 'FEES and EXPENSES'). - Any safety net or guarantee provided (Not applicable for the Scheme).
+- Liquidity provisions such as listing, repurchase, redemption. (please refer to relevant provisions on listing, repurchase, redemption in section III 'Units and Offer') - o Aggregate fees and expenses charged to the scheme (please refer to section IV 'FEES and EXPENSES'). - Any safety net or guarantee provided (Not applicable for the Scheme).

-In accordance with Regulation 18(15A) of the SEBI (MF) Regulations, the Trustees shall ensure that no change in the fundamental attributes of the Scheme and the Plan(s) / Option(s) thereunder or the trust or fee and expenses payable or any other change which would modify the Scheme and the Plan(s) / Option(s) thereunder and affect the interests of Unitholders is carried out unless:
+After obtaining SEBI approval, in accordance with Regulation 18(15A) of the SEBI (MF) Regulations, the Trustees shall ensure that no change in the fundamental attributes of the Scheme and the Plan(s) / Option(s) thereunder or the trust or fee and expenses payable or any other change which would modify the Scheme and the Plan(s) / Option(s) thereunder and affect the interests of Unitholders is carried out unless:

-· A written communication about the proposed change is sent to each Unitholder and an advertisement is given in one

-English daily newspaper having nationwide circulation as well as in a newspaper published in the language of the region where the Head Office of the Mutual Fund is situated; and

-• The Unitholders are given an option for a period of 30 days to exit at the prevailing Net Asset Value without any exit load.
+- SEBI has reviewed and provided its comments on the proposal - A written communication about the proposed change is sent to each Unitholder and an advertisement is given in one English daily newspaper having nationwide circulation as well as in a newspaper published in the language of the region where the Head Office of the Mutual Fund is situated; and - The Unitholders are given an option for a period of 30 days to exit at the prevailing Net Asset Value without any exit load.